3toyo3/ec551p1/readme.md

 **program1.py :**  This program generates graphics and minimizes expressions using the tabular method.

 There are also two demo blif files.
 The bool.blif was arbitarily generated and checked by hand.
-The adder.blif comes from blif documentations. [^1]
+The priorityEncoder.blif acts as an example of a circuit.
+The blif file references this. [^2]

 ## How to read the code
 The code is seperated into two modules simply due to time/collaboration reasons